Kaloyan Karadzhinov: Tornado Bezden accident

-In March 2021, while playing for the amateur Tornado Bezden, Karadzhinov was involved in an accident in the league match against Kostinbrod.
+In March 2021, while playing for the amateur club Tornado Bezden, Karadzhinov was involved in an incident in the league match against Kostinbrod.
 The match in the fourth tier of Bulgarian football was abandoned after the referee was chased from the pitch by players and officials led by Karadzhinov.
 Because of the accident he was banned from playing football for 2 years with the referee suing him for inflicted bodily injuries.

 International career

 On 12 November 2005, Karadzhinov earned his first cap for his country after coming on as a second-half substitute for Blagoy Georgiev in the 6–2 win over Georgia.